nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 3: The value and prefix is then used to create the predicate and passed to `ItemFindCommand` <br>
 Step 4: `ItemFindCommand` executes the command and update the filteredList <br>

-Below is a sequence diagram of the above
+You can refer to the sequence diagram as shown below:

 ![ItemFindCommandSequenceDiagram](images/ItemFindCommandSequenceDiagram.png)